Meghan Markle ‘Struggling’ To Stay Quiet As Family Drama Threatens Royal Life

 “She doesn’t have her own publicist, she can’t make any comments on Twitter and she can’t reach out to him to tell him to stop speaking to the press.
 Her father’s comments have an effect on everything,” the source alleges.

 Her father, Thomas Markle, staged paparazzi photos leading up to the royal wedding prior to giving several tell-all interviews about his daughter.
 He also claimed that recent heart surgery prevented his attending the royal wedding and walking his daughter down the aisle.
-Markle would eventually walk herself down the aisle, being met by Prince Charles midway through her journey as he escorted her to meet her prince.
+Markle would eventually walk herself down the aisle, being met by Prince Charles midway through her journey, as he escorted her to meet her prince.

 Markle has had to remain silent as rumors of Thomas Markle’s unhappiness continue to make front page news.
-She has also had to ignore claims made by her half-sister Samantha Markle and her half-brother Thomas Markle, Jr. that she has isolated herself from her family.
+She has also had to ignore claims made by her half-sister, Samantha Markle, and her half-brother, Thomas Markle, Jr., that she has isolated herself from her family.

 “Meghan is so upset over Thomas.
 She doesn’t even know how to communicate with her dad without knowing he won’t exploit her,” the source allegedly stated of Markle’s current situation to Us Weekly.